 With an on-line business, you can decide when and where you work – far more so than if you’re working face-to-face with clients.
 And it also means you can have a global client-base, rather than restricting yourself to only local clients – which means that you can specialise in a particular area of business and still attract enough clients to earn a living.

-The internet is a wonderful business tool – and in this blog I shall be exploring the many ways in which you can use it to your advantage, as an Introvert In Business.
+The internet is a wonderful business tool – and in this blog my aim is to help you discover the many ways in which you can use it to your advantage, as an Introvert In Business.

 About the author Julia Barnickle is a film maker, photographer, artist and writer, and the founder of The Quiet Entrepreneur community for introverts in business.
 She offers visibility coaching to raise your online profile, and helps you create videos to promote and deliver your services.